Taking the train in Indonesia

 At all the most important stations such as Jakarta, Surabaya, Yogyakarta, Solo, Bandung, Semarang, Purwokerto, Jember, Malan & Ketapang (Banyuwangi Baru), a boarding pass system has operated since 2016.

 If you buy a ticket online at Tiket.com, Bookaway.com or from an Indomaret mini-market or a travel agency, you'll get a booking reference or QR barcode.
-You cannot board the train with this booking confirmation, you must use it to get an orange boarding pass at one of the self-service check-in counters at least 10 minutes before departure.
+You cannot board the train with this booking confirmation, you must get an orange boarding pass, using one of the self-service check-in counters at least 10 minutes before departure.
+Or you may be sent an email with a link which allows you to print a boarding pass, both methods work.

 If you buy at a station more than 3 days before departure, they'll give you a blue ticket.
 You cannot board the train with the blue ticket, you must use it to get an orange boarding pass at one of the self-service check-in counters at least 10 minutes before departure.